 It’s important to be cautious when children are around water, even shallow water.
 Make sure you constantly supervise children and teach them to ask for permission before they go near water.
 Drowning can happen quickly, so if you are responsible for a child’s safety, don’t let things such as a phone, tablet computer or reading a book distract you from keeping them safe.

 Life vests and knowing conditions are important

-Also be sure to check the weather before swimming.
+Also, be sure to check the weather before swimming.
 A bright sunny day can sometimes become a stormy day, so it’s best to check the forecast and see what is expected.
-Get out of the water if you hear thunder or see lightening.
+Get out of the water if you hear thunder or see lightning.

 Other tips for staying safe, healthy

-Healthfinder.gov urges swimmers to try to avoid getting surface water in their mouths, as naturally occurring bacteria is always present.
+Healthfinder.gov urges swimmers to try to avoid getting surface water in their mouths, as naturally occurring bacteria are always present.
 Other recommendations: Make sure everyone is clean before swimming (especially if using a pool).
 Shower with soap and wash your hands after using the bathroom or changing diapers.
-Also take you kids on bathroom breaks frequently so they do not have accidents while in the water.
+Also, take your kids on bathroom breaks frequently so they do not have accidents while in the water.

 Beware of waterborne organisms

 Another point to be aware of when swimming is the presence of rare but potentially deadly organisms in rivers, lakes or ponds.
 Primary amebic meningoencephalitis (PAM) is a rare disease caused by Naegleria fowleri, an amoeba found in almost all untreated, fresh surface water and in soil.
 The amoeba thrives in low levels of freshwater that is warmer than 80 degrees and stagnant or slow-moving.